trussworks/terraform-aws-config/README.md

 ### CloudWatch Logs

-* cloudwatch-log-group-encryption: Ensure that CloudWatch Logs are encrypted.
+* cloudwatch-log-group-encrypted: Ensure that CloudWatch Logs are encrypted.
-* cw_loggroup_retention_period_check: Checks whether Amazon CloudWatch LogGroup retention period is set to specific number of days.
+* cw-loggroup-retention-period-check: Checks whether Amazon CloudWatch LogGroup retention period is set to specific number of days.

 ### DynamoDB